E.V.E

 The concept value<T> is satisfied if and only if T satisfies either eve::scalar_value or eve::simd_va...

-Computes a bool value which is true if and only if any elements of x is not zero.
+Computes a bool value which is true if and only if one or more elements of x evaluates to true.

 constexpr auto horner